 Pearson Correlation Formula

-r = Σ(xᵢ - x̄)(yᵢ - ȳ) / √[Σ(xᵢ - x̄)² × Σ(yᵢ - ȳ)²]How to Use This Calculator
+r = Σ(xᵢ - x̄)(yᵢ - ȳ) / √[Σ(xᵢ - x̄)² × Σ(yᵢ - ȳ)²]Measure relationships between variables in experiments, from drug dosage effects to environmental factors.

 Assess portfolio diversification by measuring correlation between asset returns, currencies, or economic indicators.